Getting Started on Restor: Videos

 What is Restor’s relationship with Google?

-The Restor platform was co-developed with Google, but is now a fully separate entity that is owned and operated by the Restor foundation.
+The Restor platform was developed in collaboration with Google, but is now a fully separate entity that is owned and operated by the Restor Foundation.

 What is Restor’s legal status?
 Is Restor a not for profit organization?